- About Head & Neck Cancer

 Vaccines are available that provide protection against a number of types of HPV.
 These vaccines are currently recommended for both males and females, aged between 11 and 12 years old, to provide protection against a number of diseases caused by HPV, including cervical cancer.
 All three approved vaccines target HPV-16.
 All HPV vaccines are currently preventative, and are not effective in treating the infection once cancer has been established.

-Please note: There are no HPV vaccines currently approved for the prevention of HPV-related head and neck cancers.
-Additionally, vaccination recommendations vary according to country.
+Please note: Vaccination recommendations vary according to country.
 Please contact your local physician for more information.

 In recent years, HPV vaccination has become an established medical practice.
 However, further studies will be required to confirm whether vaccines have been effective in preventing HPV-related head and neck cancers.